The best airport in every state

 South Dakota: Sioux Falls Regional Airport, Sioux Falls

-The largest airport in the Mount Rushmore State, Sioux Falls served more than half a million passengers in 2019.
-While that figure dropped substantially in 2020 due to the pandemic, numbers look set to rebound quickly.
-The regional airfield has become popular thanks to its minimal waiting times, friendly and helpful staff and hassle-free car rental options, although some flyers note that dining options are a little thin on the ground.
+The largest airport in the Mount Rushmore State, Sioux Falls served over 700,000 passengers in 2024.
+The regional airfield has become popular thanks to its minimal waiting times, friendly and helpful staff, and hassle-free car rental options, although some flyers note that dining options are a little thin on the ground.

 Tennessee: Nashville International Airport, Nashville